which of the following are b2c marketing segmentations?

 Step 5.
 Evaluate Segment Viability

-• Assess the attractiveness of each segment in terms of size, profitability, growth potential, and alignment with your business goals.
+• Assess each segment’s attractiveness in size, profitability, growth potential, and alignment with your business goals.

 • Prioritize segments that offer the most significant opportunities for your business.